frederic-perez/AmE-dictionary/data/idioms.md

 __have nine lives__ To endure, continue, or survive despite a near encounter with death or disaster.
 From the common myth that cats have nine lives. _I can’t believe he survived after his bungee cord snapped!
 He must have nine lives or something._
 __have no time for (someone or something)__ To have no respect for, interest in, or approval of someone or something and thus have no desire to be involved with him, her, or it.
 __have one foot in the grave__ To be very old and close to death.
+__have one’s heart in it__ (put one’s heart in it) Be emotionally involved in something, undertake something enthusiastically, as in _Nancy puts her heart in her teaching._ This expression may also be put negatively as one’s heart is not in it, as in _She decided to quit; her heart just wasn’t in this kind of work._
 __have rocks in (one’s) head__ To be thoroughly stupid, crazy, absurd, incorrect, etc.
 __have seen (one’s) day__ To be beyond one’s prime; to be no longer useful, effective, or functional.
 __have skin in the game__ To have a personal investment, usually monetary, in the pursuit of some goal or achievement, especially in business and finance.